 So I’m the One with Issues

 Writers and artists who suggest that we are being taken advantage of while others profit from our work are too often told we’re lacking in graciousness and generosity.
 After all, my books are read.
 Lots of folks wish they were writers, but I actually get to be one.
 I should be grateful and feel lucky.
 Guess what?
 I do know I’m lucky.
 I feel honored and privileged.
 Unlike many writers, I know that reader’s lives are changed, sometimes even saved, by my books.

 I have supported – worked for free – on behalf of charities, organizations, auctions, and so forth, because I belong to this community.
 I have lately acquired very nice awards to show for my efforts to write good and entertaining books.

 Luck may be a factor but a lot of hard, diligent, grinding work is also a factor.

 I sell my work for money just like a dentist or a house painter.
 I am a professional.
 That means I won’t work for someone else to profit from my work while I get nothing.
 That’s not what professionals do.
 If that means I’m not gracious or generous, so be it.

-Go ask Stephen King, Amanda Palmer or John Scalzi if they’ll help you make money for nothing in return.
+Go ask Stephen King, Amanda Palmer or John Scalzi if they’ll help you put money in your pocket for nothing in return.
 I’d pay to watch.